Масло календули: натуральний догляд за шкірою - Nutritive Cosmetics

 4. Packaging

-It is important that calendula oil is packed in a dark glass or plastic container that protects it from direct sunlight.
+It is important that calendula oil is packaged in a dark glass or plastic container that protects it from direct sunlight.
 Light can cause the oil to spoil, so choose products with proper packaging.

 5. User reviews and recommendations